Destruction. Deception. Decimation.

 THE LONGEST RUNNING MARINE CULL IN

-New South Wales approved a two-year shark culling trial in 1935, before officially forming their shark meshing and bather protection program in 1937.
-Since that time, Australia has continued to cull sharks for 84 years (a 2-year pause was observed during WWII).
+New South Wales officially commenced their shark culling program in 1937.
+Since that time, Australia has continued to cull sharks uninterrupted for 85 years.
 Queensland's cull started in 1962, and while New South Wales now removes their nets during whale season, Queensland do not.
-As such, there has been some form of uninterrupted shark culling on the Australian East Coast since 1937.
+As such, there has been some form of uninterrupted shark culling on the Australian East Coast since 1937, which makes it the world's longest marine culling program in recorded history.